darksylinc/betsy/README.md

 | BC4, BC5| Done           | Based on [stb_dxt](https://github.com/nothings/stb/blob/master/stb_dxt.h).
 Supports UNORM & SNORM variants|
 | BC6H UF | Done           | Unsigned variation of B6CH.
 GLSL port of [GPURealTimeBC6H](https://github.com/knarkowicz/GPURealTimeBC6H)|

+**When I run betsy, I get a 'Display driver stopped responding and has recovered' error**

+Some textures are very big and take too long to encode, thus Windows has no way of knowing if the GPU is stuck in an infinite loop.
+This problem is not unique to betsy and if you've used GPU-based tools before, you may already be familiar with this.

+To solve this problem try:

+   1. Lowering the --quality setting
+   1. Use a smaller resolution texture
+   1. [Increase the TdrDelay and TdrDdiDelay](https://docs.substance3d.com/spdoc/gpu-drivers-crash-with-long-computations-128745489.html) to a higher value via Registry.

+Alternatively if you're on Linux, you may see your X11 session restarts on its own.

+**Can I encode using the CPU and GPU at the same time?**

+Betsy does not support CPU encoding.
+However you can run another 3rd party tool to compress a set of textures while betsy works on a different set.

+Note however this could put a lot of stress on your machine (both CPU and GPU to 100%).
+Make sure your PSU can handle the load and your cooling solution keeps your system from overheating.

+If you're overclocking your hardware, your system could become unstable or silently produce incorrect output on a few pixels

+*Note:* You can use Mesa's llvmpipe DLLs to run betsy under the CPU.
+I did not try this and I don't know what the performance would be like.

 **Does betsy produce the same quality as the original implementations they were based on? (or bit-exact output)?**

 In theory yes.
 In practice there could have been bugs during the port/adaptation,